-- 1. Meaning of information and communication technology - 2.
-Information and communication technology and the Nigerian school system. - 3.
-Information and communication technology resources for teaching in technical colleges. - 4.
+- 1. Meaning of information and communication technology. - 2.
+Information and communication technology and the Nigerian school system. - Information and communication technology resources for teaching in technical colleges. - 4.
 Strategies adopted for teaching technical subject using ICT. - 5.
-Competency needs of technology teachers in using information and communication technology for teaching electrical/electronics courses. - 6.
+Competency needs of technology teachers in using information and communication. - 6.
 Summary of literature reviewed.